marks530/ms2-project-resubmit/README.md

 The most important element on the page is the "Score Entry" button which is a link that takes the user to the score entry page.
 The layout of the page is based on the score entry system used by HowdidIdo.com used by golf clubs and the Maths game used in the Code Institute course on Javascript demonstrated by Matt Rudge.
 This combination seemed to fit perfectly the requirements for the purpose.
-The increment/decrement buttons around the par value and the hole count keeping track of the hole number
+The increment/decrement buttons around the par value and the hole count keeping track of the hole number.

 ## Design Choice

 The site layout contains a navigation bar, a banner image, a welcome message and event details section, a carousel with multiple images of the golf course, an information section and a footer.